-Angelina Jolie Property Seen With Pitt’s Cars Parked There,What’s Really Happening With Estranged Couple?
+Angelina Jolie Property Seen With Pitt’s Cars Parked There, What’s Really Happening With Estranged Couple?

 — Gossip Cop (@GossipCop) August 28, 2017

-So, we can conclude from this that Angelina Jolie and Brad Pitt are remaining on track for divorce.
-As aforementioned, earlier claims indicate that Brad is ready to be done with the divorce so he can move on, and Radar Online notes words of a source who states that the actor is already moving on.
-Only time will tell if there is to be a finalized divorce or a reconciliation.
+We can conclude that Angelina Jolie and Brad Pitt are still on track for divorce.
+As mentioned, the earlier claims indicated that Brad was ready to be done with the divorce so he could move on, and Radar Online noted words of a source who stated that the actor had already moved on.
+Only time will tell if there is a finalized divorce or a reconciliation.

 [Featured Image By Dimitrios Kambouris / Getty Images]